tmaciejewski/ipa/README.md

 that shows informations about all trains (even not owned by PKP), eg. their current position and delay.
 The site is great, but trains disappear as soon as they reach their destinations; hence the idea of archiving it.

+This project consists of three things:

+- library for obtaining data from InfoPasażer: `station_api.py` `train_api.py`
+- script for updating the data and storing it in the database: `src` directory
+- simple web frontend: `html` directory

+## Requirements

+Python 2.7 is used as main language with BeautifulSoup and MySQL connnector.
+Data is stored in MySQL Server 5.5.
+Frontend is served by Apache 2.4 using PHP 5.6.

 ## Using as a CLI tool

 Mainly for testing purpose, there are scripts for printing the contents directly from the site on console.

 ### Printing station details

-1. Go to infopasazer.intercity.pl and find interestring station
+Go to infopasazer.intercity.pl and find interestring station, then copy `stationid` value from URL and run:
-2. Copy stationid from URL
-3. Run:

-    ./station.py stationid
+    ./station_api.py stationid

 ### Printing train details

-1. Go to infopasazer.intercity.pl and find interestring train
+Go to infopasazer.intercity.pl and find interestring train, then copy `trainid` value from URL and run:
-2. Copy trainid from URL
-3. Run:

-    ./train.py trainid
+    ./train_api.py trainid

 ## Storing the data

-The key function of this tool is to archive the data.
-First, you have to create database file.
-Then you have to periodically (I use `cron` for that) execute script updating database.

 ### Creating database

-This will recreate database file in a path defined in `ipa_config.py`:
+Create new MySQL database and edit `ipa_config.py` with credentials.
+Then create database schema:

-    ./ipa.py create_db
+    ./ipa.py create_schema

 ### Updating train info